 War aka Jeremy Crane/Henry Parrish made a deal in return for revenge on his parents Ichabod and Katrina.

 When Aeryn is captured by the Scarrans in season 4 of Farscape, she prays, first to the Sebacean's ancient, forgotten Jerkass God, then to "anything that will listen."
-Meanwhile, Crichton promises Scorpius Wormhole technology if he'll help rescue Aeryn.
+Meanwhile, Crichton promises Scorpius the wormhole technology he's spent three years fighting and fleeing to keep from him if he'll help rescue Aeryn.